h311-git/S4CTF_Wr1t3uP/Baby-IQ/Baby-IQ.md

 tvFS4Co_t_e}ml_r3sTn3F3_gsl1ki{h75ti
 ```

-we can see the encrypt function just shuffles the flag. looks like we have to read all the code to know what this function is doing :sleeping: but wait! if you think about it 🤔 the encrypt function is
+we can see the encrypt function just shuffles the flag. looks like we have to read all the code to know what this function is doing :sleeping: Ok! if you think about it 🤔 the encrypt function is
 just shuffling the given list. so it might be possible that this process goes around a loop this means after some round we could have the flag so let's try it:

 ```python